fluiddyn/fluidimage/doc/tutorials/tuto_piv.md

 In this tutorial, we will see how to compute PIV (Particle Image Velocimetry) fields and how to load the results.
 In Fluidimage, we have the concept of "works" and "topologies" of works.
 Computing the PIV from 2 images is a "work" (defined in {class}`fluidimage.piv.Work`).
-We will use the topology {class}`fluidimage.piv.Topology`, which uses in the background the PIV work and also take care of reading the images, creating the couples of images and saving the results.
+The PIV topology ({class}`fluidimage.piv.Topology`) uses in the background the PIV work and also takes care of reading the images, creating the couples of images and saving the results.

 A Fluidimage topology can be executed with different executors, which usually runs the different tasks in parallel.